osama-kadhem/Search-Engine-Tool/GENAI_REFLECTION.md

 ---

 ## 1. 🛡️ Formal Declaration of Use
-In accordance with the **University of Leeds Generative AI (Gen AI) Policy**, I acknowledge the continuous integration of Claude 3.5 Sonnet throughout this project.
+In accordance with the **University of Leeds Generative AI (Gen AI) Policy**, I acknowledge the continuous integration of Microsoft Copilot (via the University's secure access portal) throughout this project.
 It was utilised as a collaborative coding partner for foundational boilerplate generation, structural test suite scaffolding, and syntax validation.

 Crucially, **I take full responsibility for the final logic and mechanics of the codebase.** Every generated function was manually traced, evaluated against the coursework brief constraints (e.g., the 6-second politeness window), and independently verified using a 100% mocked testing environment.